-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Evansville

-Professional Liability Insurance Risk Factors in Evansville
+About Professional Liability Insurance in Evansville, IN

 This coverage is designed for Indiana businesses that face claims tied to professional errors, negligence, malpractice, omissions, or client allegations that financial harm came from advice or services.
 In practice, that means the policy can respond when a client says your work was late, incomplete, inaccurate, or failed to meet the promised standard, even if the allegation is groundless and the defense itself becomes the main expense.
 The core protections in this product are negligence claims, errors and omissions, defense costs, settlements and judgments, and breach of contract coverage, though the exact wording depends on the policy form and endorsements.
-Indiana does not provide a state-specific mandate for this product in the data provided, so coverage requirements may vary by industry and business size, and some client contracts can require proof of insurance before work begins.
+Indiana does not provide a state-specific mandate for this product, so coverage requirements may vary by industry and business size, and some client contracts can require proof of insurance before work begins.
 Because most policies are claims-made, Indiana buyers should pay close attention to the retroactive date and any tail coverage if they switch carriers.
 That is especially important for firms serving Indianapolis, the northwest manufacturing corridor, or healthcare-adjacent clients where document trails and service timelines matter.
 The Indiana Department of Insurance is the regulatory body referenced here, so policy review should focus on how the carrier’s form handles exclusions, endorsements, and reporting obligations under the specific Indiana contract you are signing.

 Coverage Included